-698. Notice of amendment or cancellation
+698-Notice of amendment or cancellation

-- (1) The regulator must give written notice of the amendment or cancellation of an exemption, within 14 days after making the decision to amend or cancel the exemption, to - (a) if a person applied for the exemption, the applicant; or - (b) if the regulator granted the exemption on its own initiative, each person (other than persons to whom subregulation (2) applies) to whom the exemption applies. - (2) If the exemption affects a class of persons, the regulator must publish notice of the amendment or cancellation of the exemption in the Gazette. - (3) The notice must state the regulator's reasons for the amendment or cancellation. - (4) The amendment or cancellation takes effect - (a) on the publication of the notice in the Gazette, or on a later date specified in the notice; or - (b) if the notice is not required to be published in the Gazette, on the giving of the notice to the applicant under subregulation (1) or on a later date specified in the notice. - (5) A notice referred to in this regulation is not - (a) a statutory rule for the purposes of the Rules Publication Act 1953; or - (b) subordinate legislation for the purposes of the Subordinate Legislation Act 1992.
+- (1) The regulator must give written notice of the amendment or cancellation of an exemption, within 14 days after making the decision to amend or cancel the exemption, to- - (a) if a person applied for the exemption-the applicant; or - (b) if the regulator granted the exemption on its own initiative-each person (other than persons to whom subregulation (2) applies) to whom the exemption applies. - (2) If the exemption affects a class of persons, the regulator must publish notice of the amendment or cancellation of the exemption in the Gazette. - (3) The notice must state the regulator's reasons for the amendment or cancellation. - (4) The amendment or cancellation takes effect- - (a) on the publication of the notice in the Gazette, or on a later date specified in the notice; or - (b) if the notice is not required to be published in the Gazette, on the giving of the notice to the applicant under subregulation (1) or on a later date specified in the notice.

-PART 11.3 - Miscellaneous
+Part 3-Miscellaneous

-699. Incident notification - prescribed serious illnesses
+699-Incident notification-prescribed serious illnesses